 where $d_{ij}$ is the length of a shortest path between nodes $i$ and $j$. \end{itemize}

 One natural question to ask is how the number of nodes of a network affects the spread of content on that network.
-We study this question by increasing the network size $N$ for fixed expected mean degree $\lambda$ (see \cref{fig:poisson-varyN}).
+We study this question by increasing the network size $N$ for fixed expected mean degree $\lambda$ (see \Cref{fig:poisson-varyN}).
 With this construction, the expected number of edges remains constant as we increase $N$.
-As implied by our analysis in \cref{sec:quantifyspread}, the total number of content shares grows linearly with $N$ (with a slope indicated by \cref{eqn:s-eqn}).
+As implied by our analysis in \Cref{sec:quantifyspread}, the total number of content shares grows linearly with $N$ (with a slope indicated by \Cref{eqn:s-eqn}).
 The dissemination-tree width also appears to grow linearly with $N$.
 The longest-path length and structural virality change more dramatically for small $N$ than for large $N$.
 The former appears to grow very slowly for large $N$, and the latter appears to eventually saturate at a constant value.

-In \cref{fig:poisson-varyk}, we examine the impact of increasing the expected mean degree $\lambda$ on the four summary statistics.
+In \Cref{fig:poisson-varyk}, we examine the impact of increasing the expected mean degree $\lambda$ on the dissemination-tree statistics.
 The total number of content shares increases with $\lambda$ before saturating at a constant value.
 The width also tends to increase with $\lambda$, with a possible plateau in a small interval near $\lambda = 20$.
 The longest-path length and structural virality have maxima for small values of $\lambda$.
-When $\lambda$ is large, it is seemingly possible to for the content to be adopted by all receptive and connected nodes in just a few steps, yielding a large dissemination tree that reaches many new nodes in a single time step, short adoption paths, and small structural viralities.
-The maxima in the longest-path length and structural virality indicate that a spread process persists longer (and hence travels farther from the source node) when nodes have fewer neighbors on average (but still have large enough degree for an infodemic to occur).
+When $\lambda$ is large, it is seemingly possible {for} the content to be adopted by all receptive and connected nodes in just a few steps, yielding a large dissemination tree that reaches many new nodes in a single time step, short adoption paths, and small structural viralities.
+The maxima in the longest-path length and structural virality indicate that a spreading process persists longer (and hence travels farther from a source node) when nodes have fewer neighbors on average (but still have {a mean degree that is large enough} for an infodemic to occur).